 There are currently no active references in this article.

-Mostly a shrub rarely a small tree and recorded possibly erroneously up to 15m, terrestrial; young stems, smooth, green with small inconspicuous scales.
-Leaves 5-8 x 2-5cm, elliptic, broadly elliptic to ovate, the apex shortly acuminate to rounded, the margin usually distinctly recurved, the base broadly tapering or rounded; the upper surface smooth with only very indistinct scales, the midrib very slightly impressed; the lower surface with distinctly raised midrib for almost its whole length, lateral veins 6-10 pairs distinct but not raised, scales small, brown, stellate to disc-shaped well spaced.
-Flowers 7-15 in an umbel, erect to horizontal; calyx a low ring; corolla varying from yellow to orange and pink to red, shortly tubular with relatively large and well expanded lobes, 1.5-2.5 x 2-3cm minutely scaly on the tube and base of the lobes; stamens 10, prominent and scattered round the mouth of the flower; ovary covered with subappressed hairs and silvery scales, style both hairy and scaly in the lower half, glabrous above.
+Mostly a shrub rarely a small tree and recorded possibly erroneously up to 15 m, terrestrial; young stems, smooth, green with small inconspicuous scales.
+Leaves 5-8 x 2-5 cm, elliptic, broadly elliptic to ovate, the apex shortly acuminate to rounded, the margin usually distinctly recurved, the base broadly tapering or rounded; the upper surface smooth with only very indistinct scales, the midrib very slightly impressed; the lower surface with distinctly raised midrib for almost its whole length, lateral veins 6-10 pairs distinct but not raised, scales small, brown, stellate to disc-shaped well spaced.
+Flowers 7-15 in an umbel, erect to horizontal; calyx a low ring; corolla varying from yellow to orange and pink to red, shortly tubular with relatively large and well expanded lobes, 1.5-2.5 x 2-3 cm minutely scaly on the tube and base of the lobes; stamens 10, prominent and scattered round the mouth of the flower; ovary covered with subappressed hairs and silvery scales, style both hairy and scaly in the lower half, glabrous above.
+Royal Horticultural Society (1997)

-Distribution Widespread over the whole of New Guinea.
+Distribution Indonesia Widespread over the whole of New Guinea Papua New Guinea

 Awards AM 1977 (G. Gorer, Sunte House, Haywards Heath) to a clone 'Elsie Louisa'; flowers Orange Group 29A, shading through 29B to Yellow-Orange Group 23B in throat.